dolunayozbilgin/Dolunay-Ozbilgin/README.md

 - **Chess Data:** Manually recorded from Chess.com or Lichess, including game format, accuracy, rating progression, and blunders.
 - **Cognitive Performance Data:** Memory tests scores ,Digit Span Test scores and Processing Speed and Reaction Time tests scores will be recorded from Human Benchmark etc.

-#### **Dataset**
-- **Date and Game Type:** Each chess session will be logged with a date and the format played (Blitz, Rapid, Classical).
-- **Game Metrics:** Accuracy, rating, blunders, and mistakes per game will be recorded.
-- **Cognitive Performance:** Memory tests scores ,Digit Span Test scores and Processing Speed and Reaction Time tests scores will be recorded before and after chess sessions and at the end of the days that I play chess and I don't play chess.
-- **Duration of Play:** Total time spent playing chess will be noted to analyze its impact on cognition.

 ## **Data Processing**
 - **Data Cleaning:**